austinc3030/school_archive/README.md

+#Final Project
+We estimate it will take:

+    6 hours to generate the design document
+    8 hours to generate unit tests
+    12 hours for implementation of the requirements split as follow:
+        6 hours for Requirement 1 (REQUIRED) – Want all localization capability done in one library.
+        0 hours for Requirement 2 (DESIRED) – The ability to switch locales during execution.
+        0 hours for Requirement 3 (DESIRED) – Merge po files together.
+        0 hours for Requirement 4 (DESIRED) – Have xtext run as part of build process – VS pre-build or post build step 6 hours for Requirement 5 (REQUIRED) – Have library be in “core” layer but separate from libcore 0 hours for Requirement 6 (DESIRED) – Have utilities that checks for mo files (or find where boost says where it is looking)

+For estimating the introduction of localization into an existing project, we believe the estimate would be better refined after spending time to develop the design documentation.
+With the design documentation created, we will have a better understanding of the existing codebase leading to a better indication on the level of effort that will be required.

+## Original Readme Contents Below
 # SoftwareArchitectureCLassApplication
 This is sandbox code to show proof of concept usages of some principles taught in University of Cincinnati's Software Architecture Class.